Group Testing: An Information Theory Perspective: Summary of algorithms

 In this chapter, we discuss decoding algorithms for noiseless nonadaptive group testing.
 That is, we are interested in methods for forming the estimate $\hat\K$ of the defective set given the test matrix $\mat X$ and the outcomes $\vec y$.
 In addition, we present performance bounds for these algorithms under random test designs.

 We are particularly interested in algorithms that are practical in the following two senses: \begin{enumerate} \item The algorithm does not require knowledge of the number of defectives $k$, other than general imprecise knowledge such as `defectivity is rare compared to nondefectivity', which we implicitly assume throughout. \item The algorithm is computationally feasible.
 Specifically, we seek algorithms that run in time and space polynomial in $n$, and preferably no worse than the $O(nT)$ time and space needed to read and store an arbitrary test design $\mat X$.
-In fact, certain algorithms exist having even faster `sublinear' decoding times, but their discussion is deferred to Section \ref{sec:sublinear}. \end{enumerate}
+Certain algorithms exist having even faster `sublinear' decoding times, but their discussion is deferred to Section \ref{sec:sublinear}. \end{enumerate}

-All algorithms in this chapter are practical in the first sense.
-One of the algorithms, called SSS, is not (likely to be) practical in the second sense, but we include it here as a benchmark.
-Since several algorithms are based on approximating the SSS algorithm in faster time, the analysis of SSS is useful for understanding these other more practical algorithms.
+All algorithms in this chapter are practical in the first sense and, with one exception, in the second sense.
+The exception is an algorithm called SSS, which has (worst-case) runtime higher than polynomial and can typically only be run on small-to-medium size problems, but we include it here as a benchmark.
+Since several algorithms are based on approximating the SSS algorithm in faster time, the analysis of SSS is useful for understanding these other more efficient algorithms.

 An important concept that we will use is that of a satisfying set.

 \begin{definition} Consider the noiseless group testing problem with $n$ items, using a test design $\mat X$ and producing outcomes $\vec y$.
 A set $\L \subset \{1,2,\dots,n\}$ is called a \defn{satisfying set} if \begin{itemize} \item every positive test contains at least one item from $\L$; \item no negative test contains any item from $\L$. \end{itemize} \end{definition}